 Modeling communication by a mechanism as limited as beeping has been motivated by diverse aspects of communication and distributed computing.
 Beeping provides a detection of collision on a transmitting medium by sensing it.
-Communication by only carrier sensing can be placed in a general context of investigating wireless communication on the physical level and modeling interference of concurrent transmissions, of which the signal-to-interference-plus-noise ratio (SINR) model is among the most popular and well studied; see~\cite{GoussevskaiaPW10-survey,JurdzinskiK-encyclopedia,SchmidW06}.
-Beeping is then a very limited mode of wireless communication, with feedback in the form of either interference or lack thereof.
-Another motivation comes from biological systems, in which agents exchange information in a distributed manner, while the environment severely restricts how such agents communicate; see~\cite{AfekABHBB11,NavlakhaB2014,ScottJX2013}.
+Communication only by carrier sensing can be placed in a general context of investigating wireless communication on the physical level and modeling interference of concurrent transmissions, of which the signal-to-interference-plus-noise ratio (SINR) model is among the most popular and well studied; see~\cite{GoussevskaiaPW10-survey,JurdzinskiK-encyclopedia,SchmidW06}.
+Beeping is then a very limited mode of wireless communication, with feedback in the form of either a simplest signal, which is identical to interference, or lack thereof.

+Another motivation comes from biological systems, in which agents exchange information in a distributed manner, while the environment severely restricts how such agents communicate; see~\cite{AfekABHBB11,JeavonsSX2016,NavlakhaB2014}.

 Finally, communication with beeps belongs to the area of distributed computing by weak devices, where the involved agents have restricted computational and communication capabilities.
 In this context, the devices are modeled as finite-state machines that communicate asynchronously by exchanging states or messages from a finite alphabet.
-Examples of this approach include the ``population-protocols'' model introduced by Angluin et at.~\cite{AngluinADFP2006}, (see also~\cite{AngluinAFJ08,AspnesR07,MichailCS11}), and the ``stone-age'' distributed computing model proposed by Emek and Wattenhoffer~\cite{EmekW13}.
+Examples of this approach include the ``population-protocols'' model introduced by Angluin et at.~\cite{AngluinADFP2006}, (see also~\cite{AngluinAFJ08,AspnesR07,MichailCS11}), and the ``stone-age'' distributed computing model proposed by Emek and Wattenhofer~\cite{EmekW13}.

 \Paragraph{Previous work.}

 The model of communication by discrete beeping was introduced by Cornejo and Kuhn~\cite{CornejoK10}, who considered a general-topology wireless network in which nodes use only carrier sensing to communicate, and developed algorithms for node coloring.
 They were inspired by ``continuous'' beeping studied by Degesys et al.~\cite{DegesysRPN07} and Motskin et al.~\cite{MotskinRSG09}, and by the implementation of coordination by carrier sensing given by Flury and Wattenhofer~\cite{FluryW10}.